The U.S. Food and Drug Administration announced new guidance to help packaged food makers comply with the latest Nutrition Facts label guidelines.

 Manufacturers with $10 million or more in annual food sales must comply with the updated food labeling regulations by Jan.
 1, 2020.
 Meanwhile, manufacturers with less than $10 million in annual food sales have an additional year to comply.

 During the first six months of 2020, the FDA plans to work closely with manufacturers to meet the new Nutrition Facts label requirements and forgo enforcement actions.

 Finally, the FDA will relax enforcement of single-ingredient sugar makers, such as honey and maple syrup, and certain cranberry products, until July 1, 2021.

-This is just the latest in a string of updates made to the new labeling regulations.
+This update is just the latest in a string of changes made to the new labeling regulations.
 TraceGains can help companies unpack all of these changes, including this latest guidance.